nanne007/AIPs/aips/aip-61.md

   - For **Twitter**, a user could prove they own their Twitter account by tweeting a specially-crafted message
   - Similarly, for **GitHub**, users could do the same by posting a gist.
   - Given an HTTPS oracle, validators could verify such a tweet or a gist and allow the user to rotate their account's key.
 This would **not** be **privacy-preserving** since, at minimum, the validators would learn the user’s identity from the HTTPS URL.
+  - This flow is also susceptible to phishing.
 - Alternatively, all keyless accounts could be set up as a 1 out of 2[^multiauth] with a **recovery [passkey](#Passkeys)** sub-account.
-This way, the passkey, if backed up automatically (e.g., on Apple platforms), then it could be used to restore access to the account.
+This way, the passkey, if backed up automatically (e.g., on Apple platforms), could be used to restore access to the account.
-  - A traditional SK sub-account could also be used but this would require the managing application to giver users the option to write the SK, which defeats the user-friendliness goals.
+  - A traditional SK sub-account could also be used but this would require the managing application to prompt users to write down the SK, which defeats the user-friendliness goals from [here](#goals).

 - Alternatively, for popular applications, we could consider **manual patches**: e.g., adding an override for their `client_id` in our ZK relation.
 (But this brings about a centralization risk.)